Is Coronavirus Airborne? Scientists Think It's Entirely Possible

-Essentially, "airborne suggests the virus is no longer part of the droplet that falls to the ground and is literally part of the air we breathe," he adds.
+Essentially, "airborne suggests the virus is no longer part of the droplet that falls to the ground and is literally part of the air we breathe," he explained.
 When something is airborne, it's actually in an aerosol form—a liquid or a solid suspended in gas.
-While most of us recognize the word 'aerosol' in terms of hairspray, in the case of a virus existing as an aerosol, it means the solid is the virus molecule, and the gas is the air that transports it.
+While most of us recognize the word "aerosol" in terms of hairspray, in the case of a virus existing as an aerosol, it means the solid is the virus molecule, and the gas is the air that transports it.

 While this experiment proves that the virus can remain in the air, conditions in a lab don’t necessarily prove what is happening in the real world.
 For example, a nebulizer may not perfectly mimic a cough or sneeze.

 To that point, research done in real-world environments has produced mixed results.
 For a study published in JAMA in March, researchers took samples from three patients in infection isolation rooms at the outbreak center in Singapore.
 Samples were collected for five days over two weeks, sometimes after rooms were cleaned and sometimes before.
 While the virus was found on some surfaces in patients’ rooms, it was never detected in the air.

 Other researchers point to "super-spreader" events, where one person infects many, as evidence that the virus may be transmitted via particles that hang in the air.
 That's likely what happened to a group traveling by bus in Wuhan, China, resulting in a third of the passengers becoming infected, per the New York Times.